TwilioDevEd/twilio-weather-station-esp8266-iot/README.md

 # twilio-weather-station-esp8266-iot
-Building a weather station with an ESP8266, AWS IoT, and Twilio
+Build a weather station with an ESP8266, AWS IoT, and Twilio.

 An example application building a weather station with an ESP8266 and Amazon IoT, Lambda, and Twilio.
+You can set preferences from a master number, and get the most recent weather report at any time.
 Our companion article is located here:

 https://www.twilio.com/docs/tutorials/sms-weather-station-iot-lambda-esp8266